yalagamsrinivas/portfolio/index.md

 Constant velocity, Constant Acceleration, and Constant Turn Models.

-# Experience at L&T TS
+# Experience at L&T TS:

 • Implemented Lane Detection algorithm using OpenCV and same re implemented in C.